JDN89/thinking-in-javah/src/main/java/org/example/typeinformation/chapter-overview.md

 - The instanceof Keyword: The chapter discusses using instanceof for type comparisons and how it can be employed in program control flow.

+- Java's compile-time process involves converting .java source code into bytecode (.class files).
+The compiler doesn't examine .class files during the compilation.
+Rather, it produces these .class files.

+During runtime, the JVM loads these .class files, and it's at this point RTTI and Reflection come into play.

+    RTTI: The JVM uses RTTI to determine the type of an object at runtime.
+For instance, when you use the instanceof keyword, it's RTTI that checks if an object is of a particular type.

+    Reflection: It's a more powerful feature, allowing the inspection and manipulation of classes, interfaces, fields, and methods at runtime.
+This includes instantiating new objects, invoking methods, and accessing/changing field values.

+Neither RTTI nor Reflection "opens and examines" .class files.
+Instead, they both rely on the JVM's ability to access information about the loaded classes at runtime.

+To summarize, .class files are created at compile-time, and RTTI and Reflection are techniques used at runtime to interact with these loaded classes.